superflash41/thss/notes/content/papers/Cho19.md

 ## Overview

-- The main goal of the AI field since its inception has been to create human-like artificial intelligence.
-However, Chollet argues that this goal has not been possible to achieve given that there is no clear definition of intelligence, neither a standard way to measure it.
+The main goal of the AI field since its inception has been to create systems with human-like intelligence.
+However, Chollet argues that this goal is unachievable given that there isn't a clear definition of intelligence, nor a standard way to measure it.

-- In this context, he proposes a **formal definition of intelligence**, and a set of guidelines on **how a general AI benchmark should look like**.
-Following this, he introduces the *Abstraction and Reasoning Corpus* (ARC) as a tool to evaluate artificial *fluid* intelligence.
+In this context, he proposes a **formal definition of intelligence**, and a set of guidelines for **how a general AI benchmark should look**.
+To illustrate this, he introduces the [**Abstraction and Reasoning Corpus (ARC)**](https://github.com/fchollet/ARC-AGI), as a tool for evaluating artificial *fluid* intelligence.

 ---